-Here we introduce those amazing canyons in Iran and how you can get there.
+Here we introduce those amazing best 8 Iran canyons and how you can get there.
 Join us to explore another exotic experience in Iran.

 There are numerous areas in Iran’s enormous country that have yet to be fully explored.
 One of them is Hayghar Canyon, often known as Iran’s Grand Canyon.

 You need to drive by your own car or take a tour to go almost 2 hours from Shiraz to south.
 On the route, you should not miss Qal’eh Dokhtar (also known as Ghale Dokhtar, Dezh Dokhtar, The Maiden’s Castle, The Girl’s Castle, and ) to see some beautiful sights.